renecotyfanboy/jaxspec/docs/contribute/index.md

 pip install poetry
 ```

-Then, to install JAXspec's dependencies, run the following command in the directory where you cloned the repository:
+Then, to install `jaxspec`'s dependencies, run the following command in the directory where you cloned the repository:

 ``` bash
 poetry install